kmruiz/mongodb-intellij-poc/README.md

 # mongodb plugin for intellij poc

-:warn: This is not a production-ready plugin and not supported by MongoDB in any means. :warn:
+:warning::fire: This is not a production-ready plugin and not supported by MongoDB in any means. :fire::warning:

 This plugin provides basic intelli-sense for MongoDB.
 It connects to a MongoDB cluster, detects basic patterns in your code and adds suggestions and warnings for wrong index usage.